by Michelle Zaffino, M.S., Author and Digital Librarian Developer

 We’re also publishing a librarian detective novel series set at MI.
 It’s being serialized on the web, so you can read a few chapters at LibrarianDetective.com.
 It has an interactive element: We use social media, blogs, location mapping via Placing Literature and keywords to encourage audience participation in solving the mystery.

-It’s essential that librarians remain at the forefront of digital innovation and be pioneers in the technology revolution, to ensure access for everyone.
+It’s essential that librarians remain at the forefront of digital innovation in information science and be pioneers in the technology revolution, to ensure access for everyone.
 While continuing to introduce new technology to the public as well as underserved segments, libraries and librarians can partner with tech companies and technology efforts in myriad ways, both inside and outside the traditional library: as places to learn coding, incubator spaces for new technology to thrive, and centers for testing and trying new technology products.
 Life at the Mechanics’ Institute just keeps getting better.
 It’s a thriving community, for creativity and commerce, books and the benefit of life-long learning.
-Life is what you make it, and time at MI is time well spent.
+Life is what you make it, and time at MI is well spent.

 Michelle Zaffino is an author and digital librarian developer living in San Francisco.
 She can be reached at email@example.com and www.michellezaffino.com.
 Sign up for the book recommendation private beta at IntheStacks.tv.